DyonvVr/py-auto-translate/README.md

 The `config` file lists several options for Auto translate (such as which translation provider to use) which can be set to one own's preferences.

 ## To do
-- Better handling of input/output directories
+- Better handling of output directories
 - Better tracking of translated characters
 - Exclusion of words from user made list